NC Leading from Home: Investing in HBCC Provider Leaders

 MDC is seeking home-based providers and caregivers across North Carolina to participate in our Leading from Home initiative.
 If you live in North Carolina, are a home-based child care provider or caregiver who leads a community of providers and parents and are passionate about creating change in the child care sector, we invite you to learn more about this opportunity.
 We want to hear from both licensed and regulated Family Child Care (FCC) providers and license-exempt Family, Friend, and Neighbor (FFN) caregivers.
 Applications open on June 1st.
-Apply by June 30th, 2023.
+Applications are now closed.

 Are you a provider leader?

 If you answer yes to at least one statement in each column, we want you to consider applying for this opportunity.